wi-pi/face-off/README.md

 ```
 ./scripts/mask_my_face.sh
 ```
-Generates perturbations on the set of faces in `data/my_face/`
+Generates perturbations on the set of faces in `data/myface/`
+NOTE: If you want to use hinge loss, you must align a bucket of your own faces to sizes 160x160 or 96x96.
+You can use MTCNN to do so.
+We will integrate support for this shortly.
 ```
 ./scripts/api_eval.sh
 ```